refractionPOINT/lce_doc/docs/permissions.md

 | replicant.get     | Get the list of active Services.
 | ingestkey.ctrl    | Change ingestion keys.
 | payload.ctrl      | Add/Remove/Get Payloads.
 | payload.use       | Deploy a payload to a sensor.
-| net.provision     | Provision new net endpoints.
-| net.policy.get    | Get the policies applied to net endpoints.
-| net.policy.set    | Set a policy applied to net endpoints.